Finding the best broadband deal can save you money - especially if you’ve been with the same provider and on the same deal for many years.

 Bear in mind that the speed of broadband varies between the deal you choose, as well as where you live.
 Those who live in rural areas usually have slower internet than those in urban areas.

 Broadband speed is also dependent on how far you are from your local telephone exchange, and how many other people in your area are using it at the same time as you.

-You can improve speed by keeping the router near the phone socket and while the router isn’t the height of interior design, having it in a cupboard could slow things down.
+You can improve speed by keeping the router near the phone socket.
+And while a router isn’t the height of interior design, having it in, for instance, a cupboard will slow things down.

 Aside from the cost of the service and line rental, broadband providers often add other charges that can catch you out.

 Paper billing is necessary for those who like to keep a record of their expenditure.
 But some providers still charge customers for receipt of a paper bill, warns broadbandchoices.co.uk